X65/x65.github.io/README.md

   - **Expansion**: CPU bus, 4× IO_EN, 4× IRQ, Audio-In (mixed), I²C
 - **Interrupt controller**: memory-mapped flags register

-> The hardware is based on [Picocomputer 6502][8] and [Neo6502][9] designs,
-> providing implementations of non-existing chips and glue to modern digital interfaces.
+> Current [**Milestone 1** prototype][19] is available as a **DEV-board** for developers to experiment with.
+> Final hardware is going to be an all-in-one keyboard computer form factor.

 ## OS/816

 X65 runs its own native operating system: **OS/816**.

 OS/816 is built specifically for the 65C816 and leverages its capabilities.
 It provides:

 - Simple multitasking environment
 - Application framework
 - Shell access
+- Virtual screens
 - Low-level programming interfaces

 All without legacy overhead or unnecessary complexity.